Explore Italy, city centre to city centre, with Trenitalia 🚆 Book here

 Flixbus

-FAQs about the train journey from Berlin to London
+What do people frequently ask about the train journey from Berlin to London?

 Want to know more about your journey from Berlin to London?
 We've compiled some of the most frequently asked questions by our customers to help you plan your journey.